RuihaoQiu/RuihaoQiu.github.io/_posts/2019-08-04-skill-based-job-recommender-system.markdown

 - [Intro to recommender system](#intro-to-recommender-system)

+- Skill recommendation

+- Job recommendation

   ​

-### Intro to recommender system
+### Intro to job recommender system

 Recommender system is everywhere.
-Image it is just a smart machine that introduce the users to products that they will be interested in.
+It is just a smart machine that introduce the users to products that they will be interested in.

 - E-commerce platforms, such as Amazon, recommend their customers various of products based on huge amount of data from millions of customers and products.
 - Entertainment providers, such as Youtube, Spotify and Netflix, recommend songs and movies to their users.
 - Job platforms, such as LinkedIn, they are making two way recommendation, recommend jobs to job seeker, as well as, recommend profiles to job providers.
-- Advertisement, real-estate market, dating …
+- Advertisement, real-estate market, dating market …

-What is the difference between jobs and other items.
+What is special for jobs recommender system.

-- There is usually only one job per vacancy, compared to books or songs that can be used by an unlimited amount of people.
+First of all, there is usually only one job per vacancy, compared to books or songs that can be used by an unlimited amount of people, recommender system should always recommend live jobs.
+The other way around, it should recommend available candidates.

-- It is not sufficient for the job seeker to be interested in the vacancy.
+It is not sufficient for the job seeker to be interested in the vacancy.
 The job provider also has to deem the job seeker a suitable candidate.
 In many other recommendation contexts, it is not required for the item to be interested in the user.

-- Finding a job is usually a bigger decision than picking a movie or book, it belongs to a high risk recommendation context.
+Finding a job is usually a bigger decision than picking a movie or book, it belongs to a high risk recommendation context.

-In job market, a job recommender system need to answer two question:
+In job market, a job recommender system need to answer two questions from both sides:

-Job seeker: What available vacancy is the best one for me?
+- Job seeker: What available vacancy is the best one for me?

-Job provider: Out of all job seekers, which one should we hire?
+- Job provider: Out of all job seekers, which one should we hire?

-**Explicit user interest** is conveyed when the user is aware that he/she is telling the system how (un)interesting and item is for him/her.
-Common examples of ways to capture explicit user interests are likes/dislikes, five-star rating systems or even free text reviews.

-**Implicit user interest** is based on the assumption that certain behavioral characteristics contain information on how (un)interesting a specific item is for a user.
-Common examples of ways to capture implicit user interests are looking at clicks on an item, purchasing an item, bookmarking an item’s URL, and dwell time on an item’s descriptive page.

-​

-​
-​

-​
-​
-​
+There are two different kinds of recommender system:

+- Content-based filter: recommend items only based on their similarity.
+- Collaborative filter: recommend items based on user's historical records, the user's explicit interest (like/dislike, rating or reviews) and implicit interest (clicks on an item, bookmarking an item’s URL, time spent on the page)

+Generally speaking, collaborative filter works better than content filter, it includes information of the users.
+A major advantage of collaborative filtering is that it is domain free, yet it can address data aspects that are often elusive and difficult to profile using content filtering.
+However, collaborative filtering suffers from what is called the cold start problem, due to its inability to address the system’s new products and users.
+In this aspect, content filtering is superior.

+Currently we are facing the cold start problem, our application is still under development.
+In the same time, we found a nice way to get enough information from both job seeker and job post.
+Our key is the skills, in both job posts and profiles.
+Based on skills, user and item become identical.
+The system just need to find out the most similar profiles to the job post or most similar job post to a candidate.

+Continue reading - Skill-based Job Recommender System (Part.
+2)